madhank93/js-mindmap/public/README.md

 🚧🚧🚧 It is under development 🚧🚧🚧

-This JS mind map projects uses [React mind map](https://github.com/awehook/react-mindmap).
+This JS mind map projects uses [Awehook - mind map](https://github.com/awehook/react-mindmap).
 All of the contents used in this project are collected from the internet over the time period.

 ### References